AutoCompSysLab/C3-Bench/README.md

 To meaningfully communicate and determine the correct change description among multiple logically valid alternatives in a heterogeneous visual world, each change must be grounded in **specific contexts** and **associated criteria** which clearly define the underlying semantics.

+## 🌐 C3-Bench

+## 🏆 Results

+### Key Findings

+- **Humans still set the upper bound.**
+  Human evaluators outperform the strongest LMM, GPT-5.2, by **1.73 points** in Aggregation and achieve a high Reversibility score of **0.93**, revealing a clear gap between current models and human-level change understanding.

+- **Fluency is not understanding.**
+  Conventional change captioning models often generate fluent sentences, but their performance drops sharply across diverse real-world contexts, showing that linguistic quality alone does not guarantee correct change reasoning.

+- **Context matters.**
+  The failure of conventional models highlights the limitation of prior benchmarks: models trained on narrow, dataset-specific change definitions struggle when the target change semantics shift across contexts.

+- **LMMs reshape the landscape.**
+  Proprietary LMMs deliver the strongest overall performance, with GPT-5.2 leading the benchmark, demonstrating the benefit of large-scale multimodal reasoning under explicit context conditioning.

+- **Open-source LMMs are catching up fast.**
+  Qwen3-VL-32B achieves highly competitive results, approaching proprietary models and trailing GPT-5.2 by only **0.35 points** in Aggregation.